-Court Victory Signals Hope for Communities Threatened by Toxic Coal Ash
+Court Victories Signal Hope for Communities Threatened by Coal Ash

-Danville, Illinois, is a small industrial Midwest city hoping to transform its image from “the cheapest place to live in America” to a popular recreational tourism destination.
-The centerpiece of that tourism plan is the Vermilion River, a 74-mile-long tributary that runs through the city’s downtown and the nearby Kickapoo State Park.
-The Middle Fork of the Vermilion is the state’s only National Scenic River, and each year, its clear, fast-moving waters attract thousands of canoers, tubers, and kayakers.
+Danville, Illinois, a small industrial Midwest city, wants to transform its image from “the cheapest place to live in America” to a popular recreational tourism destination.
+The centerpiece of that plan is the Vermilion River, a 74-mile-long tributary that runs through the city’s downtown and the nearby Kickapoo State Park.
+Each year, the river’s clear, fast-flowing waters attract thousands of canoers, tubers, and kayakers to the Danville area.

 Despite these threats, Danville’s coal ash ponds were exempted from the first-ever federal regulations on coal ash in 2015.
-The same is true for approximately 100 other so-called “legacy ponds” across the country.
-The reason, according to the Environmental Protection Agency (EPA), is because the coal plants, and the toxic ponds they created, stopped operating before the new rule was put in place.
+The same is true for approximately 100 other so-called “legacy ponds” across the country, many of which are unlined.
+The reason, according to the EPA, is because these coal plants, and the toxic sites they created, stopped operating before the new rule was put in place.
 Never mind that a full, unused container can still leak, especially if it doesn’t contain a bottom.

 The source of the coal ash is the nearby Vermilion Power Station, which began operating in the mid-1950s and closed in 2011.
 For decades, the plant’s operators dumped the waste left over from burning coal into unlined pits that together run approximately a half-mile along the river.
 In total, the coal plant dumped enough toxic ash to fill the Empire State building almost two and a half times.

-Groups like Prairie Rivers Network have spent years trying to get Dynegy, the current owner of the plant and coal ash sites, to clean up its mess and protect the river.
-But the company barely budged, so in May Prairie Rivers followed up with a lawsuit, filed by Earthjustice, against Dynegy for violating the Clean Water Act.
-The lawsuit alleges that Dynegy has been discharging water pollution without a proper permit and in violation of Illinois environmental and health standards for years.
-The groups are asking the court to order Dynegy to “take all actions necessary” to stop the illegal pollution being discharged to the Middle Fork, and to pay penalties of up to $53,484 per day for each day over the last five years that Dynegy has broken the law.
+Local community groups like Prairie Rivers Network spent years trying to get Dynegy, the current owner of the plant and coal ash sites, to clean up its mess.
+But the company barely budged, so in May 2018 Earthjustice filed a federal lawsuit on behalf of Prairie Rivers against Dynegy for violating the Clean Water Act.
+While that case was on appeal, Earthjustice filed a second lawsuit, this time with the Illinois Pollution Control Board, against Dynegy for violating the Illinois Environmental Protection Act.
+Earthjustice attorneys are asking the board to require Dynegy to stop this illegal pollution and to pay civil penalties for the ongoing contamination.

-“Dynegy left a toxic mess on the banks of one of Illinois’ most beautiful rivers, and has done nothing to stop it,” says Earthjustice attorney Jenny Cassel.
-“They've left us no choice but to sue.”
+“Dynegy left a toxic mess on the banks of one of Illinois’ most beautiful rivers and has done nothing to stop it,” says Earthjustice attorney Jenny Cassel.
+“Dynegy has left us no choice but to sue.”

-While the lawsuit plays out in court, local citizens are keeping up the heat.
-In June, an activist group called Eco-Justice Collaborative put together a “People’s Hearing” in Danville.
-There, about 100 people showed up to the hearing to provide expert testimony and public comments to the Illinois EPA concerning the feasibility of Dynegy’s preferred mitigation plan, which does nothing to address the ash leaking into the groundwater below.
+While both lawsuits play out in court, local citizens are keeping up the heat.
+In 2018, the activist group Eco-Justice Collaborative put together a “People’s Hearing” in Danville.
+There, about 100 concerned citizens and scientists spoke to the Illinois EPA about Dynegy’s flawed mitigation plan, which plans to “armor” the banks of the river to limit erosion but does nothing to address the ash leaking into the groundwater below.

 “If the forecast is rain and you are standing in a swimming pool, it doesn’t matter if you have an umbrella over your head, you’re still going to get wet,” said Andrew Rehn of Prairie Rivers.

-At the end of the hearing, several attendees lined up to speak about their connection to the river and concerns over the coal ash.
-Some were clearly seasoned orators, while others were, as one person described himself, “reluctant activist[s] who would rather be standing in a pasture swatting mosquitoes than to be standing up here.”
+At the end of the hearing, several attendees spoke about their connection to the river and concerns over the coal ash.
+Some were seasoned orators, while others were, as one person described himself, “reluctant activist[s] who would rather be standing in a pasture swatting mosquitoes than to be standing up here.”
 All were concerned about being left with Dynegy’s toxic mess:

-“They reap the profit while taxpayers and real live people like you see here tonight pay the cost.”
+“They reap the profit while taxpayers and real live people like you see here tonight pay the cost,” said one attendee.